dblock/code.dblock.org/_posts/2008/2008-08-31-dni-setup-msi-bootstrapper.markdown

 - Embedding all dependencies into a single Setup.exe
 - Embedding OS resource info; branding setup with company and version information

-There're two dozen other features contributed by developers around the world, notably silent install.
+There are two dozen other features contributed by developers around the world, notably silent install.
 This made DNI a very well featured boostrapper with some rich capabilities.

 DNI's design is not the best and a lot of things could be done better.
 But it's a project born of rather practical needs and works well.
 If you're looking for a bootstrapper right now, check it out.